 - Inspecting the health of gums, tongue, and throat

 - Inspecting for any cavities in your child’s teeth

 - Assessing how the upper and lower portions of the jaw bite down together, determining whether orthodontics may be required at a later date

-Eve Dental can pass on our expertise and happily advise you on the following aspects of your child’s oral hygiene:
+Eve Dental center can pass on our expertise and happily advise you on the following aspects of your child’s oral hygiene: